Huck-KIT/Robot-Hazard-Analysis-Simulation/README.md

 ### Create Action Sequences
 We use a finite state machine (FSM) to determine which action sequences of the human worker are feasible:
 <img src="https://user-images.githubusercontent.com/56551323/139908780-be75d364-0a08-4130-b7fb-cffe9d959284.png" alt="drawing" width="400"/>
+An action sequence is feasible if it is accepted by the FSM.
+For instance, the sequence () is feasible, whereas the sequence () is infeasible.
+By running the preprocessings script 'generateActionSequences.py'.
+This will iterate through all possible action sequences of a certain length (here length=7), extract the feasible sequences, and write them to the file 'actionSequences.txt'.

 ### Search for Hazards